 Torm also discusses this problem and finds a difference between the two.
-In allegorical interpretation the interpreter finds alongside the literal sense of the text a different, and deeper meaning which may even completely exclude the literal meaning. ("Man versteht unter dieser Auslegung, dieauch wenn nach dem Texteusammenhang kein bildische Rede vorliegt-neben dem buchstäblichen Sinne des Textes ober bisweilen auch unter vollständigem Ausschluss deselben eine andere hiervon verschiedene und vermeintlich fiefere Bedeutung findet.")20 And in speaking directly to the problem of their difference he states that the allegorical meaning goes alongside the literal meaning of the text, and that if is independent of the literal meaning, and may even exclude it; whereas the typological interpretation proceeds directly ouf of the literal explanation. ("Der Unterschied zwischen der typologischen Auslegung [oder Betrachtungweise] und der allegorischen ist m. a.
-W. der: Die allegorische Auslegung geht neben der buchstäblichen Erklärung ihren Weg [ist von ihr unabhängig, ja kann sie sogar auschliessen], während die typologische Auslegung [Betrachtungweise] gerade von der buchstäblichen Erklärung ausgeht .")21
+In allegorical interpretation the interpreter finds alongside the literal sense of the text a different and deeper meaning which may even completely exclude the literal meaning. ("Man versteht unter dieser Auslegung, dieauch wenn nach dem Textzusammenhang kein bildische Rede vorliegt-neben dem buchstäblichen Sinne des Textes ober bisweilen auch unter vollständigem Ausschluss deselben eine andere hiervon verschiedene und vermeintlich tiefere Bedeutung findet.")20 And in speaking directly to the problem of their difference he states that the allegorical meaning goes alongside the literal meaning of the text, and that it is independent of the literal meaning, and may even exclude it; whereas the typological interpretation proceeds directly out of the literal explanation. ("Der Unterschied zwischen der typologischen Auslegung [oder Betrachtungweise] und der